brc20pm/documentation/docs/Introducing.md

 ---
 id: introducing
-title: Introducing BitScpt
+title: Introducing OrdScript
 sidebar_label: INTRODUCING
 slug: /introducing
 ---

 # Introducing

-Bitscpt is the first scalable Bitcoin-native data availability layer.
+OrdScript is the first scalable Bitcoin-native data availability layer.

-## Bitscpt: Unleashing the potential of developers on the Bitcoin network
+## OrdScript: Unleashing the potential of developers on the Bitcoin network

 ### Introduction

 In the dynamic development of blockchain technology, you may have come across terms such as **Inscription, Rune** or **BTCL2**.

-Although **BitScpt does not fall directly into these categories** it carries their concepts **and extends these capabilities in transformative ways**
+Although **OrdScript does not fall directly into these categories** it carries their concepts **and extends these capabilities in transformative ways**

 ### Development background